tessleptrue/wesshacks/README.md

 To access our site on the web, go to http://wesshacks.free.nf/

 As for team breakdown, we all contributed equally to this project for Homework #1 and Homework #2.

-AI Assistance Disclaimer:

-Parts of this project were developed with assistance from Claude, an AI assistant by Anthropic, and ChatGPT, an AI chatbot by OpenAI.
-Claude and ChatGPT were used to help with code generation and debugging.
-All AI-assisted contributions were reviewed and validated to ensure they meet the requirements of the assignment.

 ## Screenshot of our table structures: